seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 We can change this by messing with the game physics, but we'll get more into game physics with the platformer.
 What concerns us now is handling that collision.

-We can add a function to the arguments we pass to the collide function.
+Let's add a function to the arguments we pass to the collide function.
 ```javascript
     this.game.physics.arcade.collide(ps.duane, ps.alien, function(){
         ps.alien.destroy();